-I have seen and learnt more in these 8 months than in 2 years back at home and one of the things I’ve learnt the hard way is packing.
+I’ve seen and learnt more in these years than in 20 years back home and one of the things I’ve learnt the hard way is packing.
 See, when you’re constantly backpacking, you need to learn to be efficient.
 Every extra t-shirt or dress you carry will make you feel more tired and sweaty.

-Read more about the things you need to do before full time travel here.
+Read more about the things you need to do before traveling full-time here.